OutNav Logo

 Progress: Great

-As a statutory service, the majority of our capacity goes towards supporting individuals who have been referred to us through their engagement with other services.
-Individuals who feel they require our service are also able to submit a self-referral, but this accounts for the minority of our service users.
-We operate on a first come first served basis with referrals being processed on a monthly basis.
-On average, the time between an individual submitting a referral and attending their first meeting is approximately 6 weeks.
-Below is our flyer which describes, the support we offer; our approach and contact details for the self-referral process.
+As a statutory service, most of our capacity goes towards supporting individuals referred to us through their engagement with other services.
+Individuals who feel they require our service can self-refer, but this accounts for the minority of our service users.

-Flyer for The Wellbeing Service Page 2Once a referral has been processed, individuals are invited to attend an initial consultation at one of our centres.
-The individuals that our service caters for often have a variety of complex needs and we have learned to adapt in order to accommodate our clients.
-For some individuals, attending a meeting at our centres is not an option – as such, we offer telephone consultations or home visits if necessary.
+Once a referral has been processed, individuals are invited to attend an initial consultation at one of our centres.
+The individuals that our service caters for often have a variety of complex needs and we have learned to adapt to accommodate our clients.
+We offer telephone consultations or home visits, if necessary, to individuals for whom attending a meeting at our centre is not an option.
 These alternative arrangements are offered to all individuals.

 This flyer is provided to individuals as part of their initial consultation.
 It provides details of our approach and outlines a basic framework.
 This framework has been consistently developed and refined and allows our clients to understand and engage with the process better.